sassoftware/esp-connect/README.md

 The esp-connect package enables you to communicate with a SAS Event Stream Processing (ESP) server using Javascript objects.

-**NOTE** This version of esp-connect works with the ESP 7.1 server.
+**NOTE** While esp-connect should work with an ESP 6.2 server, it was designed specifically to work with the ESP 7.1 websocket interface.

 ## Table of Contents